Guy1m0/ZKML-Benchmark/report/milestone_3_report.md

 ## CNN
-Contrary to the DNN model, where the first element denotes the total input size, the naming convention for CNN models begins with a single dimension of the input shape, such as 28 or 14.
-This is followed by two Conv2D layers, each coupled with an AvgPooling2D layer to reduce spatial dimensions.
-After flattening, the network may include zero to two dense layers, culminating in an output dense layer designed for classification.
+CNN models differ significantly from DNN models, particularly in their initial approach, which begins with the input shape's dimensions.
+These models incorporate Conv2D and AvgPooling2D layers to reduce spatial dimensions before flattening.
+The naming convention for CNN models starts with the dimension of the input shape (e.g., 28 or 14), followed by the specifications for the Conv2D layers, optional dense layers, and concludes with the output layer designed for classification.
+The last value denotes the kernel size of the Conv2D layers.
+For instance, the CNN network '28_6_16_10_5' signifies an input size of 28x28, followed by two Conv2D layers with sizes 6 and 16, respectively.
+After the flatten layer processes the input from the previous layer (256), it outputs a 10-class inference.
+The '_5' at the end specifies that the Conv2D layers have a '5x5' kernel size.

 ### Specification